hashicorp/vscode-terraform/README.md

 ## Terraform 0.11

-If you are using a Terraform version prior to 0.12.0, you should pin to versions of this extension prior to v2.0.0.
+If you are using a Terraform version prior to 0.12.0, you should [pin to earlier versions](https://code.visualstudio.com/updates/v1_30#_install-previous-versions) of this extension prior to v2.0.0.

 ## Credits